serenevoid/serenevoid.github.io/src/content/blog/i_broke_my_computer_apart_after_taking_a_training.md

 someone who was distinguished and experienced.
 But here, it was different.
 By the end of the one-month training, I was enriched in more ways than one.

-> So, if you did not land that prized internship offer and have to pay for training in the summer, don't be disheartened.
+> If you did not land that prized internship offer and have to pay for training in the summer, don't be disheartened.
 There are plenty of things that can come out of it if you have the will to learn and build and rebuild.